taisei-ito-lvgs/slot-machine/README.md

 ## How to Use

-1. Open `index.html` in your web browser.
+1. Open `index.html` in your web browser. ($ python3 -m http.server 8000)
-2. Click the "Spin" button to spin the reels.
+2. Click the "START" button to spin the reels.

 ## Files